kbogg/splitSURVEY/README.md

 ## Using the tool

-To run the tool extract the zip folder and use a command prompt to run splitSURVEY.py
+To run the tool extract the zip folder, and use command prompt navigate to the root directory and run splitSURVEY.py

 How to import SEGY's and split them: